CloudLabsAI-Azure/AIW-DevOps-with-GitHub-V2/Hands-on lab/ms-hol-microsoft-dev-box-for-developers-hol1-ex1.md

       ![](media/24-05-2024.png)

-1. Wait for the definition to get created before proceeding with the next task.
+5. Wait for the definition to get created before proceeding with the next task.

 > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
+> - Click on the Validate button.
 > - If you receive a success message, you can proceed to the next task.
 > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
 > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help you out.